Óscar Tigreros: Career

-In 2018, he won the silver medal in the 57 kg event at the Pan American Wrestling Championships and the silver medal in the 57 kg event at the South American Games in Cochabamba, Bolivia.
+In 2018, Tigreros won the silver medal in the 57 kg event at the Pan American Wrestling Championships and the silver medal in the 57 kg event at the South American Games in Cochabamba, Bolivia.
 That year, he also won one of the bronze medals in the 57 kg event at the 2018 Central American and Caribbean Games held in Barranquilla, Colombia.

 He won the silver medal in the 57 kg event at the 2019 Pan American Wrestling Championships held in Buenos Aires, Argentina.
 A few months later, he also competed in the 57 kg event at the 2019 Pan American Games held in Lima, Peru without winning a medal; he lost his bronze medal match against Darthe Capellan of Canada.

 In 2020, Tigreros qualified to represent Colombia at the 2020 Summer Olympics in Tokyo, Japan, when he recorded a silver-medal finish at the Pan American Olympic Qualification Tournament held in Ottawa, Canada.

-He won one of the bronze medals in his event at the 2022 Pan American Wrestling Championships held in Acapulco, Mexico.
+Tigreros won one of the bronze medals in his event at the 2022 Pan American Wrestling Championships held in Acapulco, Mexico.
 He won the gold medal in his event at the 2022 Bolivarian Games held in Valledupar, Colombia.
 He defeated Enrique Herrera of Peru in his gold medal match.

-He competed in the 57 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.
-He lost his first match against Zelimkhan Abakarov of Albania and he was eliminated in the repechage by Reineri Andreu of Cuba.
+Tigreros competed in the 57 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.
+He lost his first match against Zelimkhan Abakarov of Albania and was eliminated in the repechage by Reineri Andreu of Cuba.

-He won the gold medal in his event at the 2022 South American Games held in Asunción, Paraguay.
-He defeated Pedro Mejías of Venezuela in his gold medal match.
+Tigreros won the gold medal in his event at the 2022 South American Games held in Asunción, Paraguay.
+He defeated Pedro Mejías of Venezuela in his gold-medal match.

+In 2024, Tigreros won a bronze medal in his event at the 2024 Pan American Wrestling Championships held in Acapulco, Mexico.
+He competed at the Pan American Wrestling Olympic Qualification Tournament in Acapulco, Mexico hoping to qualify for the 2024 Summer Olympics in Paris, France.
+He was eliminated in his second match.